srinivas6303/Student-Management-System/README.md

 Working: The Main class creates an instance of ConnectionManager and presents a menu with options to add, view, update, and delete student records.
 Based on the user's input, it calls the corresponding methods in the ConnectionManager class.

 ## Usage
-Upon running the application, you'll be prompted with a menu to manage student records:
+Upon running the application, you'll be prompted with a menu to manage student records:<br>
-Add Student: Enter student ID and name to add a new student.
+Add Student: Enter student ID and name to add a new student.<br>
-View Student: Enter a student ID to view details of a specific student.
+View Student: Enter a student ID to view details of a specific student.<br>
-View All Students: Display details of all students in the database.
+View All Students: Display details of all students in the database.<br>
-Update Student: Enter a student ID and new name to update an existing student's details.
+Update Student: Enter a student ID and new name to update an existing student's details.<br>
-Delete Student: Enter a student ID to remove the student from the database.
+Delete Student: Enter a student ID to remove the student from the database.<br>
 Exit: Exit the application.